 There are apps where you can store all of your loyalty cards so you never have to carry a card with you.
 Personally, I get irritated by the fact that not all loyalty schemes are yet available on them, so I would have to remember if they're on the app or not when in store.

 A card is always available.
 Card storage apps will get better in future, and I am prepared to switch to them when they do.

 How Do I Keep Track Of All My Points

-I keep track of my loyalty account balances in the same way as I track my bank balances.
+I keep track of my loyalty account balances in the same way as I track my bank balances, a spreadsheet.
 It usually takes about 15 mins to check all of them online.
 Using a password manager is useful here.
 A password manager like Keychain for MacBook (others are available) means you just have to go onto the login page and your details are automatically filled in.

 (Hint: This also allows you to store different, complex passwords for different sites, making your accounts more secure)